informationgrid/ingrid-editor/docs/Start.md

 The persistence layer of IGE Server consists of the following main **interfaces** (located in the `de.ingrid.igeserver.persistence` package and it's sub-packages):

-- `DBApi` defines the **main entry point** to persistency.
-It provides access to the specific persistency implementation used in the application (e.g. `de.ingrid.igeserver.persistence.postgresql.PostgreSQLDatabase` for PostgreSQL databases).
-The methods defined in this interface use generic `JsonNode` instances to **transfer data** between database and application.
+- `Repositories` define the access layer to the database.
+These are offered by Spring Data and can be easily extended with additional functionality, often without writing any SQL.
-- `EntityType` is the base interface for all **persistent types**.
-This could be general domain specific types like `AddressType`, profile specific types like `MCloudType`  or meta types like `UserInfoType` that are used internally only.
-Services will use these interfaces to specify the type of data send or expected in the `JsonNode` instances transferred at the `DBApi` interface.
-The interface also callbacks for **entity lifecycle events** (like creation or deletion).
-Each persistency implementation will provide it's own implementations for these methods if required (e.g. the entity type classes for PostgreSQL reside in the `de.ingrid.igeserver.persistence.postgresql.model` package).
+- `EntityType` is the base interface for all **document types**.
+This could be general domain specific types like `AddressType` or profile specific types like `MCloudType`.
+  Services will use these interfaces to execute additional tasks that only the document type itself knows how to handle.
+  If a document has references to another document or address, then it's his responsibility to handle the resolution of the references, since this data cannot be stored in a relational manner, due to the fact that each document has it's own schema.

 ### Extensions